Benefits and Expectations

 Expectations of Scholars

-Community Scholars for Black Lives are engaged in the following activities from September
+Community Scholars for Black Lives are engaged in but not limited to the following

 - Develop a research project that illuminates the issues of systemic racism and/or social